ucloud/terraform-provider-ucloud/website/docs/r/disk_attachment.html.markdown

 * `availability_zone` - (Required, ForceNew) The Zone to attach the disk in.
 * `instance_id` - (Required, ForceNew) The ID of instance.
 * `disk_id` - (Required, ForceNew) The ID of disk that needs to be attached
+* `stop_instance_before_detaching` - (Optional, Boolean) Set this to true to ensure that the target instance is stopped before trying to detach the volume.